ryjfgjl/DiLuConverter/README.md

 ## Usage

-1. Click ExcelToDatabase.exe to start the program
+1. Click DiLuConverter.exe to start the program
 2. Create a new database connection
 3. Create a new configuration after the database connection is successful.
 4. Select the Excel to be imported, the target table and the import mode (required)